 - Individuals with three years of related work experience.

 This full-time program extends over a sixteen week period and includes 320 hours of instructional time.
-Classes are held daily, Mondays to Fridays, four hours per day.
+Classes are held daily, Mondays to Fridays from 8:30am to 12:30pm.

 Ashton College accepts Visa, MasterCard, or a bank draft payable to “Ashton College”.
-The program is also eligible for Canada Student Loans and other forms of Government Funding.
+The program is also eligible for Canada Student Loans, other forms of government funding, and bank financing.

 In order to graduate students must achieve a final average of at least 70%.